betsee/betse/README.md

 Under Debian-based Linux distributions (e.g., Linux Mint, Ubuntu), these dependencies are installable in a system-wide manner as follows:

-    $ sudo apt-get install python3-dev python3-matplotlib python3-numpy python3-pil python3-pip python3-pyside python3-scipy python3-setuptools python3-six python3-yaml tcl tk &&
+    $ sudo apt-get install python3-dev python3-matplotlib python3-numpy python3-pil python3-pip python3-pyqt5 python3-scipy python3-setuptools python3-six python3-yaml tcl tk &&
       sudo pip3 install yamale

+Under some (especially older) Debian-based Linux distributions, the above instructions may not entirely suffice to satisfy all installation-time or runtime requirements.
+Under these ditributions, dependencies may require some form of recompilation, relinking, or reinstallation.

+##### Updated Matplotlib

-If the version of Matplotlib provided by your Linux distribution is older than that required by `betse`, the newest stable version of Matplotlib may be manually installed as follows:
+`betse` requires a fairly recent version of Matplotlib.
+If the newest version of Matplotlib installed by your distribution is insufficient, the newest version of Matplotlib may be manually installed as follows:

     $ sudo apt-get uninstall python3-matplotlib &&
       sudo apt-get install gcc gfortran libfreetype6-dev libpng-dev libpython3-all-dev tcl-dev tk-dev && sudo pip3 install matplotlib[all]

+##### Optimized BLAS and LAPACK

+`betse` strongly recommends that optimized (rather than the unoptimized default) implementations of the BLAS and LAPACK APIs for linear algebra be used.
+While there exist numerous alternatives both open-source (e.g., CBLAS) and proprietary (e.g., MKL), the following instructions assume use of ATLAS -- the standard baseline for BLAS and LAPACK optimizations.
+ATLAS is installable in a system-wide manner as follows:

+    $ sudo apt-get install build-essential libatlas-dev libatlas3gf-base &&
+      sudo update-alternatives --set libblas.so.3 /usr/lib/atlas-base/atlas/libblas.so.3 &&
+      sudo update-alternatives --set liblapack.so.3 /usr/lib/atlas-base/atlas/liblapack.so.3

 #### Apple OS X